premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

   - simulate Web Services.
   - record tests and use them Later.
   - create code stubs from the WSDL.
-  - create REST specifications(WADL)from recorded communication.
+  - create REST specifications (WADL)from recorded communication.
-  - Just right click a functional test and run it as a load test.
+  - Just right-click a functional test and run it as a load test.

 </blockquote>
 </details>